AI Use Cases/Construction

 Revenue & Operational Impact

 The downstream impact is brutal.
-Projects that should run at 8-12% margin slip to 2-4% because invoice discrepancies aren't caught until change order reconciliation.
+Projects bid at 8-12% margin can slip to 2-4% because invoice discrepancies aren't caught until change order reconciliation.
 AIA draw approvals stall when Finance can't validate invoice accuracy fast enough, creating cash flow gaps that force project superintendents to hold payment to trades - which then delays job site work.
-Finance teams spend 60+ hours monthly on invoice data entry and exception handling instead of analyzing project profitability trends or supporting estimators with accurate historical cost data.
+Finance teams can spend 60+ hours monthly on invoice data entry and exception handling instead of analyzing project profitability trends or supporting estimators with accurate historical cost data.

 Why Generic Tools Fail